Raphico/rename-cli/README.md

 # Bulk File rename

-A command-line tool for bulk renaming files based on patterns, dates, or metadata
+A command-line tool for bulk renaming files based on patterns, dates, and file type

 ## Features